malparty/astro-blog/src/content/blog/wordpress/2023/vn-pod101-lesson-4-thanh-pho-ho-chi-minh.md

 ---
-title: "VN pod101 lesson 4: Thành Phố Hồ Chí Minh"
+title: 'VNpod101 Thành Phố Hồ Chí Minh'
 date: '2023-08-12'
 pubDate: '2023-08-12'
-category: "learn"
+category: 'learn'
-  - "vietnamese"
+description: ''
+heroImage: '../../../../assets/images/te.jpg'
+tags: []
 ---

 > These are my learning notes from [VietnamesePod101.com lesson 4.2](https://www.vietnamesepod101.com/lesson/advanced-audio-blog-2-top-10-vietnamese-regions-and-cities-ho-chi-minh-city?lp=111).

-# Vocabulary
+## Vocabulary

 Make a list of unfamiliar words from the text and look up their meanings in a Vietnamese-English dictionary.
 Create flashcards with the Vietnamese words on one side and their English translations on the other.
 Review them regularly to reinforce your memory.